Pelican Marsh, Florida

 Pelican Marsh is a census-designated place (CDP) in northwestern Collier County, Florida, United States.
 It is bordered to the west by Naples Park and to the south by Pine Ridge, and it is 8 mi north of Naples.
 U.S. Route 41 (Tamiami Trail) forms the western edge of the community.

 Pelican Marsh was first listed as a CDP prior to the 2020 census.
+The population was 2,453 at the 2020 census.
+It is a part of the Naples-Marco Island, Florida Metropolitan Statistical Area.